Guests in croc tube at Zoo Miami observing crocodile above.

 Guest feeding colorful parrots at Zoo Miami.

-• For safety reasons, straws, balloons, skateboards, skates, bicycles, scooters, radios, glass containers, fireworks, balls, and frisbees are not allowed.
+• Items such as straws, balloons, skateboards, skates, bicycles, scooters, radios, glass containers, fireworks, balls, and frisbees are banned for safety reasons.

-• Feeding animals is strictly prohibited throughout the zoo, except in designated areas like the giraffe feeding station or the parrot feeding areas.
+You must not feed any animals except in designated areas like the giraffe feeding station or parrot feeding zones.

-• Zoo Miami offers wheelchairs and Electronic Convenience Vehicles for rent.
+• Rentals for wheelchairs and Electronic Convenience Vehicles are available at the zoo.

-• A typical exploration of the zoo takes 4-5 hours.
-If you don’t wish to explore on foot, safari cycle rentals are available for an additional fee.
+• A thorough exploration of the zoo typically requires 4-5 hours.
+Safari cycle rentals are available for those who prefer a ride, though they come at an extra cost.

-• Oversized bags, backpacks, coolers, and luggage are permitted but will be subject to search upon entry.
+• While oversized bags, backpacks, coolers, and luggage can be brought in, they will undergo security checks upon entry.

-• Guests are welcome to bring food and enjoy it at the designated picnic area located near the zoo entrance.
+• You may bring your food to enjoy it within the picnic area located near the entrance of the zoo.

 Bobcat on a log with a guest observing at Zoo Miami.